Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

 they may push your data out of the cache or saturate the link to the memory/IO die and hence slow down some threads of your process.
-Similarly, on a 256 GB compute node each NUMA node has 32 GB of RAM (or actually a bit less as the OS also needs memory, etc.), so if you have a job that uses 50 GB of memory but only, say, 12 threads, you should really have two NuMA nodes reserved for that job as otherwise other threads or processes running on cores in those NUMA nodes could saturate some resources needed by your job.
+Similarly, on a 256 GB compute node each NUMA node has 32 GB of RAM (or actually a bit less as the OS also needs memory, etc.), so if you have a job that uses 50 GB of memory but only, say, 12 threads, you should really have two NUMA nodes reserved for that job as otherwise other threads or processes running on cores in those NUMA nodes could saturate some resources needed by your job.
 It might also be preferential to spread those 12 threads over the 4 CCDs in those 2 NUMA domains unless communication through the L3 threads would be the bottleneck in your